apollo

 Critical

-How does the drug interact with Ketorol 10 Tablet 10's:
+How does the drug interact with Ketorol 10 Tablet:

-Taking Ketorol 10 Tablet 10's with Flurbiprofen can increase the risk of side effects in the gastrointestinal tract such as inflammation, bleeding, ulceration.
+Taking Ketorol 10 Tablet with Celecoxib can increase the risk of side effects such as gastrointestinal bleeding and ulcers.

 How to manage the interaction:

-Taking Flurbiprofen with Ketorol 10 Tablet 10's is not recommended, but it can be taken if your doctor has advised it.
-However, if you experience dizziness, lightheadedness red or black, tarry stools, coughing up or vomiting fresh or dried blood that looks like coffee grounds, severe headache and weakness contact your doctor immediately.
-Do not discontinue any medications without first consulting your doctor.
+Taking Etodolac with Ketorol 10 Tablet is not recommended, but it can be taken together if prescribed by a doctor.
+However, if you experience unusual bleeding or bruising, dizziness, lightheadedness, red or black, tarry stools, coughing up or vomiting fresh or dried blood that looks like coffee grounds, severe headache, and weakness, consult a doctor immediately.
+Do not discontinue any medications without consulting a doctor.

 KetorolacAspirin